 Local

-CHARLOTTE — Family and friends will gather Wednesday night to remember Ina Lang, a mother of five who was shot and killed during her work break on Feb.
+CHARLOTTE — Family and friends gathered Wednesday night to remember Ina Lang, a mother of five who was shot and killed during her work break on Feb.
 6.

-Sam’on Andrew Smith, 22, was arrested after allegedly shooting Lang twice in the back at a Bank of America on Callabridge Court in northwest Charlotte.
+Sam’on Andrew Smith, 22, was arrested after allegedly shooting her twice in the back at a Bank of America on Callabridge Court in northwest Charlotte.

 Court documents state Smith pulled up in a vehicle and walked toward Lang before firing the shots as she was walking away.
 Investigators have found no indication that the suspect and victim knew each other.